Orbit dimensions in linear and Gaussian quantum optics: Properties of orbit dimensions

-The maximal orbit dimension value reached inside an energy cutoff subspace $\mathcal{H}_{m}^{\leq N}$ is attained for all \textit{generic} states on $\mathcal{H}_{m}^{\leq N}$: \begin{proposition} Let $\ket{\psi}$ be a pure state drawn at random from the complex unit sphere on $\mathcal{H}_{m}^{\leq N}$ (according to the uniform measure).
-Then with probability one,
+The maximal orbit dimension value reached inside a finite-dimensional subspace of physical states is attained for all \textit{generic} states.
+In particular, for an energy cutoff subspace $\oplus_{0 \leq n \leq N}\,\fockn \subset \fock$, the following holds: \begin{proposition} Let $\ket{\psi}$ be a pure state drawn at random (according to the uniform measure) from the complex unit sphere on the subspace $\mathcal{H}_{m}^{\leq N}$ of total photon number at most $N$.
+Then, with probability one,

 As a consequence, it also holds that the set of states satisfying \cref{eq:generic-orbit-dim-energy-cutoff} is dense in the unit sphere on $\mathcal{H}_{m}^{\leq N}$. \end{proposition} The special cases in \cref{eq:generic-orbit-dim-energy-cutoff} stem from the particularly simple structure of the PLO action on $0$ and $1$-photon subspaces.
-We prove this result and a mixed state version in the Supplementary Material, by relying on the fact that \cref{eq:concrete-gram-formula-ket-expression,eq:concrete-gram-formula-ketbra-expression,eq:concrete-gram-formula-rho-expression} are \textit{analytic} functions on the sphere (which we only conjecture in the CV case).
-States with sub-maximal orbit dimension are in this sense the exception rather than the norm, yet most states of interest in quantum optics are of this kind, owing to their highly structured form (see e.g. \cref{tab:orbit-dimensions}).
+We prove this result in \cref{sec:SM-genericity}, by relying on the fact that \cref{eq:concrete-gram-formula-ket-expression,eq:concrete-gram-formula-ketbra-expression,eq:concrete-gram-formula-rho-expression} are \textit{analytic} functions on the sphere, and by constructing explicit state families $\ket{\psi_{m,N}}$ in these subspaces that achieve the claimed maximal orbit dimensions.
+States with sub-maximal orbit dimension are in this sense the exception rather than the norm, yet many states of interest in quantum optics are of this kind, owing to their highly structured form, see e.g. \cref{tab:orbit-dimensions}.